charisma-ai/charisma-sdk-unreal/README.md

 # Charisma SDK for Unreal Engine 4

-Support: `oscar@charisma.ai`

-The plugin is verified for engine versions: `[4.26]`

-**NOTE: This document is incomplete.
-To read about the usage of Charisma in UE4 blueprints, please refer to this document:** https://docs.google.com/document/d/1z64Xhe9ij9hpjum1bOzfNEQ8bhwmtHLdiXOlgYsjwFY/edit?usp=sharing

-## Get Started

-* Before getting started with the Charisma SDK for UE4, you will need a story to interact with.
-To create a story, please visit: https://charisma.ai to get started.
+This Unreal Engine plugin is verified to work for engine version `4.26` only.
+If you find the plugin also works in another version, feel free to submit a pull request to update this!

-* If you dont have a project to add the plugin to, create one.
+If you have any questions or need a hand, please reach out to us at [hello@charisma.ai](mailto:hello@charisma.ai)!

+## Getting started

+**Important:** Before setting up the Charisma SDK for UE4, you’ll need to have created a web or game story (not an app story!), which requires a Charisma licence.
+Please visit the [licencing docs on our website](https://charisma.ai/docs/licencing) for more info!

+1. If you haven’t already, go ahead and create an Unreal project!
+Make sure you are using a version of the engine that is supported by this plugin.

-* Move the contents of this folder to the `/Plugins` located at the root of your project.
-If this folder doesn't exit, create it.
+2. Move the contents of this repository to the `/Plugins` folder located at the root of your project.
+If this folder doesn’t exist, create it!

-* Close the UE4 editor and rebuild the project in Visual Studio.
+3. Close the UE4 editor and rebuild the project in Visual Studio.

-* When you next open the editor, verify the plugin loaded correctly by navigating to `/Settings/Plugins` and locate the Charisma plugin.
-It should looks something like this:
+4. When you next open the editor, verify the plugin loaded correctly by navigating to `Settings -> Plugins` and locating the Charisma plugin.
+It should look something like this:

 ![StoryId](https://i.ibb.co/6Y5qyK6/charisma-plugin.png)

-* You can now start using Charisma in UE4.
+5. You can now start using Charisma in UE4! 🎉

-## Story Credentials
+## Usage (Blueprints)

+We’re working on a new version of the documentation for this plugin.
+In the meanwhile, to read about the usage of Charisma in UE4 blueprints, [please refer to this document](https://docs.google.com/document/d/1z64Xhe9ij9hpjum1bOzfNEQ8bhwmtHLdiXOlgYsjwFY/edit?usp=sharing).

-In order to play Charisma stories from UE4 you will need a both a `storyId` as well as an `apiKey` (the API-Key is only required to play the draft( unpublished) version of your story).
+In order to play Charisma stories from UE4 you’ll need a `StoryId`, and to play the draft (unpublished) version of your story, you’ll also need an `ApiKey`.

+These parameters are then passed to the `CreatePlaythroughToken` method to create a new playthrough for each of your players to play the story within!

-### Story Id
+### Story ID

-The `storyId` is the unique id of the story that you want to play.
-To find this, navigate to the Charisma website and the story you want to play from UE4.
-The `storyId` can be found in the URL as shown in the image below.
+The `StoryId` is the unique ID of the story that you want to play.
+To find this, navigate to your story on the Charisma website, and copy the ID number after `/stories` in the URL.

 ![StoryId](https://i.ibb.co/sPqS9n2/StoryId.png)

-### API-Key
+### API key

-To play the draft version of your story you have to supply the `Charisma` object with your stories apiKey before acquiring the `playthroughToken`.
+To create a playthrough that references the draft version of your story, you also need to provide an `ApiKey`.
+This can be found on the 'Story Overview' page.

-An `apiKey` should now be used for authentication for playthrough token creation instead of `draftToken`.
-This is now the recommended way to authenticate as API keys do not expire (unless regenerated) and are more secure than the `draftToken` if compromised. `draftToken `should no longer be used.
-However, please make sure to not share the API key with anyone you do not trust, and strip the key from any public builds as before.
+**Important:** Please make sure to not share the API key with anyone you do not trust, and strip the API key from any public builds.

 ![API key](https://i.ibb.co/X86bNVK/API-key.png)

-### Starting A Story
+### Playing a story

-When starting a Charisma story from within UE4 you will first have to generate a `playthroughToken`.
-In the `createPlaythroughToken` method, you have to pass in both the `storyId` This is the version of the story you want to play.
+To start playing a Charisma story from within UE4 you’ll first need to generate a playthrough token using `CreatePlaythroughToken`, which has the following parameters.

+- `StoryId` (`int32`): The `id` of the story that you want to create a new playthrough for.
+The story must be published, unless a Charisma.ai user token has been passed and the user matches the owner of the story.
+- `Version` (`int32`, optional): The `version` of the story that you want to create a new playthrough for.
-* To play the latest published version, keep this at 0.
+  - To play the latest published version, pass `0`.

-* To play a specific, published, version of your story, set the number to that particular version.
+  - To play a specific, published, version of your story, set the number to that particular version.

-* To play the draft version, set the number to -1.
-To do this, you must also supply your API-key to the `Charisma` object before calling the `createPlaythroughToken` method.
+  - To play the draft version of a story, pass `-1` and supply an `ApiKey` to the `Charisma` object before calling the `CreatePlaythroughToken` method.